Category

 • Communication protocols

-8. Maintain a living document
+8. Maintain a living travel policy document

 Once you create your corporate travel security policy, review and update it regularly—at least once per year.
 Communicate any changes to your employees, and offer training refreshers.
 Without the most up-to-date plans, your employees may be ill-equipped to make the best safety choices before and during their trips.